euro-hpc-pl/SpinGlassPEPS.jl/docs/src/intro.md

 ```@julia
 m, n, t = 5, 5, 4
 ```
-In this example, we have number of columns and row, `m` and `n` respectively, equal 5.
+In this example, number of columns and row, `m` and `n` respectively, is equal 5.
 Parameter `t` tells how many spins are creating a cluster.

 `SpinGlassPEPS.jl` enables to perform calculations not only on CPU, but also on GPU.
 If you want to switch on GPU mode, then type
 ```@julia